Hantavirus Pulmonary Syndrome (cont.)

 The major risk factor for HPS is association with rodents, their saliva, urine, or feces or with dust, dirt, or surfaces contaminated with such items, either by direct contact or by aerosol.
 Barns, sheds, homes, or buildings easily entered by rodents are potential places for hantaviruses to come in contact with humans.
 Rural areas that have forests and fields that can support a large rodent population are areas that increase the risk of exposure to HPS.
 Camping and hiking in areas known to have a high rodent population and occupying areas where rodents may seek shelter increase risk.
 Those who work in areas that may be shelter for rodents (for example, crawl spaces, vacated buildings, construction sites) may also have increased risk of HPS.
 The risk is higher in people who work in areas known to have produced HPS infections.

 Do not attempt to use a vacuum or use a broom to remove rodent urine or feces; this action may increase the risk of HPS by generating an aerosol.
-The risk of HPS can be reduced by inactivating hantaviruses in the environment by using a household detergent and 1/12 cups of bleach per gallon of water to wipe or spray the potentially infected area and while minimizing contact by wearing gloves and a mask, wipe the area (do not vacuum or sweep with a broom).
+The risk of HPS can be reduced by inactivating hantaviruses in the environment by using a household detergent and 1/12 cups of bleach per gallon of water to wipe or spray the potentially infected area and while minimizing contact by wearing gloves and a mask.
 Similar precautions should be taken when rodents are caught in traps.

 Viewers share their comments